 The great thing about this relaxation technique is that you can practice it everywhere and no one will notice it.

-Find below more ways to manage stress that include strategies to relax, acknowledge and reward you.
+Find below more strategies to relax, acknowledge and reward you.
 You can even download this poster below and use it as smart coping toolbox for stressful times.

 50 ways to release stress enriched with some links

 - Do simple breath work.